airbnb/native-navigation/README.md

 ## DISCLAIMER

 **This project is currently in beta**.

-Many of the core APIs are subject to change, and we will not consider this project "Production Ready" until it hits a 1.0 release.
+Many of the core APIs are subject to change, and we do not consider this project "Production Ready" until it hits a 1.0 release.
+We encourage people to try this library out and provide us feedback as we get it to a stable state we are confident in, but not to rely on it for production use until then.

 Read more about our [Roadmap to 1.0](/docs/roadmap.md)